 The best way to teach is by doing.
 Children aren’t born knowing how to get up and down stairs, it’s a skill they learn along the way.
 Most babies will instinctively go headfirst down the stairs simply because it’s what makes sense to them however, we can teach them the right way by showing.

 Get down to their level and crawl with them showing yourself turning around and to climb backwards down the stairs.
 Help them get their bottom around first and guide them down the stairs showing the right way to use the stairs.
 This is a skill you can practice each day after they have learned to crawl and before you know it, they will instinctively turn themselves around which can help to reduce the risk of accidents and falls.
 As they get older and are up and walking around, teach them to always hold on to the railing when going up or down stairs.
 Have some rules in place to help keep things as safe as possible:

 - Never bring toys or anything up and down stairs in their hands.

+Outdoor stairs can often be overlooked when it comes to home safety for babies and children, which is when accidents can occur.
+Opt for a safety baby gate, or keep the door locked so they can’t get out there without your supervision.
 The same goes when you are out and about with your children.
 If you are at a friend’s place, or somewhere else with a staircase, it is always important to assess the situation.
 Have a plan in place to protect your child from the stairs, such as sitting them in their pram while you are there or blocking off the stairs some other way.